 On a consolidated basis our overall revenues from continuing operations grew from \$508.7 million in 2005 to \$610.3 million in 2007, representing a compound annual growth rate of 9.5%, all of which was organic.
 During that same period, our EBITDA improved from \$1.6 million in 2005 to \$7.9 million in 2007.
 During that same period, income from continuing operations improved from negative \$8.6 million in 2005 to negative \$3.2 million in 2007 including offering charges related to our 2007 private placement.
-Net income and EBITDA results in 2007 include the pretax offering related charges of \$26.5 million (\$16.5 million after income tax benefit), of which \$18.6 million was noncash compensation charges; for more information, refer to Note 2 of the Company's consolidated financial statements on page F-22.
+Net income and EBITDA results in 2007 include the pretax offering related charges of \$26.5 million (\$16.5 million after income tax benefit), of which \$18.6 million was noncash compensation charges; for more information, refer to Note 2 of the Company's consolidated financial statements on page F-25.
 For the three months ended March 31, 2008 our revenues, net income and EBITDA were \$136.8 million, \$4.8 million and \$11.0 million, respectively, compared to \$141.4 million, \$1.3 million and \$5.3 million for the three months ended March 31, 2007.
 EBITDA is not defined under U.S. generally accepted accounting principles and does not purport to be an alternative to net cash flows provided by operating activities as a measure of liquidity.
-For a reconciliation of EBITDA to net income and a reconciliation of EBITDA to net cash flows provided by operating activities as a measure of liquidity.
-For a reconciliation of EBITDA to net income and a reconciliation of, several large projects, our ability to continue to capitalize on increased infrastructure spending in our markets and the breadth of our customer base.
+For a reconciliation of EBITDA to net income and a reconciliation of EBITDA to net cash flows provided by operating activities, refer to footnote 4 on page 8.
+Our growth has been driven by successful bids for, and execution of, several large projects, our ability to continue to capitalize on increased infrastructure spending in our markets and the breadth of our customer base.
 We believe our centralized fleet and skilled workforce provide us with a competitive advantage as increased spending in the transmission infrastructure market has resulted in an increased demand for a limited supply of specialized equipment and labor.
 We believe these factors have created a more profitable bidding environment for our services.
-We expect to continue to grow our business organically, as well as selectiv
+We expect to continue to grow our business organically, as well as sele